 This concept, wittily named ‘nature’s overdraft facility’ by some waggish physicists, is a phenomenon that sounds unlikely, impossible even, but has been experimentally verified.
 The Heisenberg uncertainty principle limits just how long the Universe will allow itself to go ‘overdrawn’ before the particles annihilate and that energy loan is paid back.

-In order to get aspiring-physicists to accept the radical ideas birthed from the uncertainty principle, and that concept that there is a fundamental limit to what can be known about a system — something contrary to classical physics —thus meaning that everything classical physics imparts about the ‘knowability’ of a system is wrong, a ‘semi-classical’ version was first presented to the scientific community.
+In order to get aspiring physicists to accept the radical ideas birthed from the uncertainty principle, and the concept that there is a fundamental limit to what can be known about a system — something contrary to classical physics —thus meaning that everything classical physics imparts about the ‘knowability’ of a system is wrong, a ‘semi-classical’ version was first presented to the scientific community.